There's no question about it, New York City's iconic skyline has been undergoing a transformation over the last few years.

 Only a building this tall could have three different names.
 At a planned 1,550 feet, 217 W. 57th St. will be the second tallest skyscraper in New York City and the tallest residential building in the Western Hemisphere when it's completed in 2019.
 The building, which is also officially known as the Central Park Tower, will be a mix of luxury residential condos and commercial space.
 Extell Development Co. plans to begin selling the condo units later this year, according to Curbed NY.
 Unofficially, the building is also referred to as the Nordstrom Tower, since the company's new seven-story flagship store will be housed there.
 (Credit: New York YIMBY)

 When it's complete, One Vanderbilt will tower over Grand Central Terminal at 1,401 feet.
-As the first new skyscraper in midtown East in years, planners fully expect the tower to reinvigorate the real estate market in the area.
-The building has been planned with angled cuts and tapering volumes that spiral upward; its urban base will include a transit hall to Grand Central Terminal as well as the East Side Access project when it's finished.
-One Vanderbilt's developers held a groundbreaking ceremony on Oct.
-18, 2016.
+Planners fully expect that the first new skyscraper in midtown east in years tower will invigorate the real estate market in the area.
+The building has been planned with angled cuts and tapering volumes that spiral upward; its base will include a transit hall to Grand Central Terminal as well as the East Side Access project when it's finished.
+The tower's developers also announced it will boast a 1,020-foot skydeck that will be open to the public via an entrance in Grand Central.
+A groundbreaking ceremony was held in October 2016.
 The building is scheduled to open in 2020.
-(Credit: KPF)
+(Credit: SL Green Realty Corp)

 111 W. 57th St.